-Netanyahu does not necessarily have a ready-made position or strategy, but he attempts to leave things hanging in the balance – always under threat of closing down – to receive a more scared and dependent journalism.
-Yet threats do materialize in his struggle to control and reshape the news media in Israel: for many years there was a threat to close down channel 10, and to split channel 2 – both of which in fact materialized under Netanyahu’s lead.
-Yet the road was a bumpy one.
-On the way of closing down channel 10, he was pulling the strings by activating ‘his’ media owners against the others.
-For example, Adelson caused the resignation of the managers of channel 10 due to a huge lawsuit against them which changed channel 10 totally.
-Commanding enormous lawsuits against public news outlets was a known tactics from the tycoons’ mad-struggles in the US, UK and Australia.
-It was replayed in the Israeli case concerning channel 10.
-As for channel 2, in 2014, the green light for Erdan’s reform, to split channel 2 into two, was already given – by no other than Netanyahu.
-The main argument used by Erdan was his mentor’s argument – to break the monopoly of channel 2 as the dominant commercial and public channel.
-However, at the very last minute, with full surprise of Erdan, a loyalist Netanyahu minister operating according to the prime minister’s logic and instructions, Netanyahu has surprisingly recalled the reform and cancelled it.
-His excuse was that since he is to become the new minister in charge of channel 2, he wanted to study the issue before the actualization of the split.
+Netanyahu did not necessarily have a ready-made position or strategy, but attempted to leave things hanging in the balance – always with the threat of closing media outlets – in order to make journalists feel more vulnerable and dependent.
+Yet threats did materialize in his struggle to control and reshape the news media in Israel: For many years, there were threats to close Channel 10 and to split Channel 2 – and indeed, Netanyahu ultimately carried out these threats.
+Yet the road was bumpy.
+In his effort to silence Channel 10, he pulled the strings behind the scenes by activating “his” media owners against the others.
+For example, Adelson induced Channel 10’s managers to resign by filing a huge lawsuit against them.
+The resignations totally changed Channel 10.
+Orchestrating enormous lawsuits against public news outlets was a known tactic from the playbook of tycoons in the United States, Britain, and Australia.
+It was replayed in the Israeli case against Channel 10.
+As for Channel 2, the green light for Erdan’s reform of splitting it into two outlets was given in 2014 – by none other than Netanyahu.
+Erdan based this plan on the prime minister’s stated objective of breaking the monopoly of Channel 2 as the dominant commercial and public channel.
+However, at the very last minute, much to the surprise of Erdan, a loyal minister operating according to the prime minister’s logic and instructions, Netanyahu backtracked and cancelled the reform.
+His excuse was that since he was slated to become the new minister in charge of Channel 2, he wanted to study the matter before executing the split.
 Controlling the dominant news channel was more tempting than breaking down its monopoly.
 Power over ideology.

-The effect of hanging in the balance was definitely part of the strategy.
-Netanyahu has caused a situation in which to be a critical, investigative journalist, is not the raison d’etre in Israel.
-The anxiety from the real option of closing down channels 10 and 13 before the unification with Reshet, brought a real existential threat to the journalists, and living under constant existential threat means less critical journalism.
-Even in channel 12 they always watched what happened to Maariv and other media outlets so you internalize those threats and do a less critical journalism which abides with the prospect expectations of the owners of your channel, discloses Drucker at an interview.
-Even the most independent journalists are caught in the balance – the same ‘balance’ which Netanyahu was so eager to achieve – to have as much loyalist of his people in the public media and to make sure everyone else in the news industry is well aware of his omnipotence and live under constant threat.
-After 4 electoral systems, and 12 years in power, Netanyahu continued to try to weaken channel 22, dismantle the news authority of the PBI and GLZ.
-The latter became a notorious example of how to professionally corrupt from within a whole public news media.
+Creating a cloud of uncertainty about the channel’s future was definitely part of the strategy to stifle critical, investigative journalism in Israel.
+The real possibility of closing Channels 10 and 13 before the merger with Reshet posed an existential threat to the journalists and discouraged critical journalism.
+Even at Channel 12, the journalists always watched what was happening at Maariv and other media outlets, and tailored their journalism to fit more closely with the expectations of the channel’s owners, the investigative journalist Raviv Drucker explained in an interview.
+Even the most independent journalists were caught in the balance – the same “balance” Netanyahu was so eager to achieve: to place his loyalists in the media outlets and to make sure everyone else in the news industry was well aware of his omnipotence and lived under constant threat.
+After four rounds of elections and twelve years in power, Netanyahu continued to try to weaken Channel 22, and dismantle the news authority of the public broadcasting authority and Army Radio.
+The latter became a notorious example of how to corrupt an entire news outlet from within.

-GLZ
+Army Radio